 Prior to a clerkship being approved, there must be a signed Educational Agreement between your medical school and St. Anthony North Hospital.

 4th year medical student clerkships

 St. Anthony Family Medicine Residency offers clerkships for fourth year medical students from U.S. schools.
 These rotations can be from one week to two months long (with any combination of inpatient, outpatient and OB) to enable medical students to work with our faculty and residents.
-Prior to a rotation being approved, there must be a completed Educational Agreement between your medical school and St. Anthony Hospital.

 Formal and informal teaching is provided to students in the same setting as that of our residents.
 Morning sign out, daily noon conference, hospital-sponsored grand rounds and residency conferences on a variety of topics are offered regularly.
 Students are encouraged to attend these conferences.

 Descriptions of rotations